 Speak with an Experienced New Jersey Divorce Lawyer in Confidence

 Are you considering filing for divorce in New Jersey?
 Or, are you concerned that your spouse may file, and do you want to make sure that you protect yourself accordingly?
-If so, we encourage you to contact us for a confidential initial consultation with one of our experienced attorneys.
+If so, we encourage you to contact us for a confidential initial case evaluation with one of our experienced attorneys.
 To schedule an appointment at our family law offices in Hackensack, please call (201) 654-4263 or inquire online today.